xtermjs/xtermjs.org/_docs/guides/encoding.md

 LC_ALL=
 ```

-We cannot explained the `locale` system here in detail, just a few notes:
+We cannot explain the `locale` system here in detail, just a few notes:
 - For program input/output the important entry is `LC_CTYPE`.
 - `LC_ALL` can be used to override all other settings.
 - Other entries can further customize special localization needs, like collation order or date format.